jlobster/DT3-pdf-metadate/README.md

+# NOTE: THIS IS FOR INFORMATIONAL AND SUPPLEMENTAL PURPOSES ONLY
+It is now an official feature in DT4 Settings > Files > Import > Dates: ✅ Use content creation & modification dates (and was introduced as a Hidden Preference in DT3 - see below)

 # DT3-pdf-metadate
 AppleScript to take PDF metadata and update its entry in DEVONThink 3.
 Sometimes it is imported with only the Finder metadata.

-To prevent this on import, you need to use the hidden preference UsePDFDocumentDates by running this in the terminal: `defaults write com.devon-technologies.think3 UsePDFDocumentDates -bool TRUE`, but that doesn't always affect already imported PDFs.
+To prevent this on import, you need to use the hidden preference UsePDFDocumentDates by running this in the terminal:
+`defaults write com.devon-technologies.think3 UsePDFDocumentDates -bool TRUE` but that doesn't always affect already imported PDFs.

 ## Install
 This AppleScript relies on exiftool.
 Best option is to install via homebrew: